Carry Forward (Schools)

 1% operating expense budget

-- From the end of the 2025 school year, unspent State Consolidated Funds will not carry forward to future opening balances.
+- From the end of the 2025 school year, unspent State Consolidated Funds will not carry forward.
 Schools are required to expend funds in accordance with their Strategic Improvement Plan.

 - Schools will only be able to request to carry forward unspent amounts beyond December 2024 in exceptional circumstances.
 Approval of requests for carrying forward State Consolidated Funds is managed on a case-by-case basis and is not guaranteed.

-- Schools must justify the proposed retention of funds, including links to the school’s strategic directions and improved student outcomes.
+- Schools must describe the exceptional circumstances for not spending the funds on the current cohort of students as well as the implementation plan to spend the funds in the following school year, including links to the school’s strategic directions and improved student outcomes.

 - For existing or new capital projects, carry forward amounts must be agreed with School Infrastructure NSW, in accordance with established procedures.

-- The Chief Financial Officer will assess the carry forward request recommended by the relevant Director, Educational Leadership or School Infrastructure NSW, for approval by NSW Treasury.
+- The Chief Financial Officer will assess the carry forward request recommended by the relevant Director, Educational Leadership or School Infrastructure NSW, for approval by NSW Treasury (if required).

 - Audience and applicability